Why landing pages need to be Google-friendly

 There are several ways you can do this.
 For example, user behavior tracking software and heat maps can give you an idea of what people do when they reach your page.
 Are there areas they totally ignore?
 Is something not clear?
 Are there some other barriers for them?

 Experiment with design layouts and A/B testing.
-Specific messaging, colors, pictures, etc., could lead to better results.
+Specific messaging, colors, pictures, etc., could produce better results.

 Analyzing your customer journey can lead to some valuable insights.
 By tracking it or even polling your current customers, you can understand what steps were required to convert.
 Additionally, you can examine demographics or interests and see if patterns emerge.